FLAK-ZOSO/Inomhus/README.md

 If it doesn't seem to work and you just downloaded the executable, you may need to give it the right permissions or simply compile it from source as explained above.

+If you don't want the tutorial to be played, just enter 'n' as explained in the intro screen; you shouldn't skip it the first time (also you can replay it for the sake of dismantling the instructions which are part of the field!).

 Use a proper zoom, read the controls and enjoy the game.

 ## Controls